To move, to breathe, to fly, to float, to gain all while you give, to roam the roads of lands remote, to travel is to live.

 It seemed a natural progression to start sketching and painting.
 In primary school, he dabbled with crayons.
 His Dad bought him an elaborate Swiss box of coloured pencils for Christmas and he began scrawling over cartridge paper with a passion.

-An early writing success came when his short burlesque of Sherlock Holmes was broadcast over the school airwaves.
+An early success came when his short burlesque of Sherlock Holmes was broadcast over the school airwaves.

 "It gave me a thrill thinking that 800 kids were tuned into my story.
 Didn't enter my head that most of them probably weren't listening."